A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Introduction

 \section{Introduction}

 Latent class models (LCMs) \citep{lazarsfeld1968latent, goodman1974} are powerful statistical modeling tools widely used in psychological, behavioral, and social sciences.
 LCMs use a categorical latent variable to model the unobserved heterogeneity of multivariate categorical data and identify meaningful latent subgroups of subjects.
-LCMs have seen broad applications in a variety of scientific fields, including psychology and psychiatry \citep{bucholz2000latent, keel2004application}, sociology and organizational research \citep{wang2011latent}, and biomedical and epidemiological studies \citep{bandeen1997, dean2010}.
-There are also various extensions and generalizations building upon LCMs, including LCMs with covariates or distal outcomes \citep{vermunt2010lcmcov, lanza2013subgroup}, longitudinal LCMs and latent transition analysis \citep{dunn2006characterizing, collins2009latent}, and also restricted LCMs known as diagnostic classification models that involve multiple categorical latent variables \citep{rupp2008dcm, xu2017identifiability, von2019handbook}.
+LCMs have seen broad applications in a variety of scientific fields, including psychology and psychiatry \citep{bucholz2000latent, keel2004application}, sociology and organizational research \citep{vermunt2003applications, wang2011latent}, and biomedical and epidemiological studies \citep{bandeen1997, dean2010, kongsted2017latent}.
+For instance, \cite{bucholz2000latent} explored the existence of potential subtypes of Antisocial Personality Disorder via latent class analysis. \cite{keel2004application} applied LCMs to empirically define four eating disorder phenotypes and identified features that differentiate between phenotypes. \cite{wang2011latent} summarized several areas in organizational research where LCMs are particularly useful, such as identifying unobserved subpopulations and recognizing the unobserved heterogeneity in measurement functioning. \cite{vermunt2003applications} provided an overview on applications of LCM and its extensions in social science research. \cite{dean2010} considered variable selection in LCMs and identified meaningful group structures in single nucleotide polymorphism data. \cite{kongsted2017latent} introduced and illustrated the applications of LCMs in health research.
+There are also various extensions and generalizations building upon LCMs, including LCMs with covariates or distal outcomes \citep{vermunt2010lcmcov, lanza2013subgroup,ouyang2022identifiability}, longitudinal LCMs and latent transition analysis \citep{dunn2006characterizing, collins2009latent}, factor mixture models \citep{lubke2005investigating,muthen1999finite}, and also restricted LCMs known as diagnostic classification models that involve multiple categorical latent variables \citep{rupp2008dcm, xu2017identifiability, von2019handbook}.
+LCMs may also serve as initial modeling step before fitting a more delicate cognitive diagnostic model \citep{ma2022learning}.
 For general introductions and applications of LCMs, see \cite{hagenaars2002applied} and \cite{collins2009latent}.

 In this paper, we focus on LCMs with binary responses for large-scale data, which are typically collected in modern educational assessments (correct/wrong responses) and psychological or social science surveys (yes/no responses).
 Such data are characterized by many test takers with large $N$ and also many items with large $J$.
 This is in contrary to the traditional regime with large $N$ and fixed $J$, a relatively well understood setting.
 Such a large scope of data poses challenges to classical statistical analysis methods and calls for new developments for LCMs.
 In the following, we summarize the two main questions motivating our study.